-24. When both houses of the Legislature are controlled by the same political party, a redistricting plan on or before January first . . . or as soon as practicable thereafter," it must submit to the Legislature the plan or plans that received the most votes.
+24. When both houses of the Legislature are controlled by the same political party, a seven-vote majority in the IRC is required to approve a redistricting plan and send it to the Legislature, with one exception.
+Id.
+If the IRC "is unable to obtain seven votes to approve a redistricting plan on or before January first... or as soon as practicable thereafter," it must submit to the Legislature the plan or plans that received the most votes.
 Id. art.
 III, § 5-b(g).